Yamaguchi is the peaceful capital of Yamaguchi Prefecture right down in the south western corner of Honshu, facing Japan's southern island of Kyushu.

 Yamaguchi's attractions are quite spread out so bicycles or a car hire make good sense.
 Bicycles can be rented at the JR Yamaguchi Station.

 Close to Yamaguchi Station is the beautiful St Francis Xavier Memorial Church (Sabieru Kinen Seido).
 The original Gothic-style church, built in 1952 to commemorate the 400th anniversary of Xavier's visit to Yamaguchi, burnt down in mysterious circumstances in 1991 and was rebuilt by 1998 in modernist style with superb stained glass windows.

-The church stands atop a hill in Kameyama Park.
+The church stands atop a hill in Kameyama Park (亀山公園).
 Below the church is a museum on the life and times of Francis Xavier and his epic journey to Japan.
 At the foot of the hill is the Yamaguchi Prefectural Museum (Tel: 083 922 0294) with a wide range of exhibits covering Yamaguchi's history, nature, geology as well as on the more general themes of science and astronomy.
 The Yamaguchi Prefectural Art Museum (Tel: 083 925 7788) also in Kameyama Park has a permanent collection of the photographs of Katsuji Fukuda (1899-1991).

 Yamaguchi has a delightful mix of temples and churches revealing its Buddhist and Christian heritage

 Yamaguchi's other attractions include the historic onsen hot springs at Yudaonsen, one stop west on the train from Yamaguchi Station.
 Legend has it that a white fox cured its injured leg in the healing waters.
 Back in Yamaguchi town is the pleasant Ichinosakagawa, which is a pleasant place to walk especially when the cherry trees along its banks are in full bloom.